Teen driving lessons with professional instructors will get you safely on the road. Learn how to drive with our partners!

 The DriversEd.com website also has some useful training tips, such as making right and left turns.

 Use the three-step technique when introducing new driving skills: Explain, Demonstrate, and then Practice/Coach.
-Demonstration is very important so the teen can observe/see what successful driving skills are supposed to look like.
+The demonstration is very important so the teen can observe/see what successful driving skills are supposed to look like.
 Many teens learn much more through watching versus just hearing information.

 Often, parents think they're great teachers.
 But do not over-teach.
 Yes, you might want to slightly challenge your child, but not to the point where they become overwhelmed or scared.